HuidaeCho/fperror/README.md

 * loa > lda?
 0 (incorrect and not desired)
 ```

-## Accumulation of a float constant of sqrt(), ths function itself, and its direct multiplication
+## Accumulation of a float constant of sqrt(), the function itself, and its direct multiplication

 ```
 $ ./fperror_float